top of page

 "Where It Took Root"

-Over the course of my life, I have experienced many forms of abandonment, disappointments, betrayals, and loss.
-It started to shape how I maneuvered in life, interacted with people, and treated myself.
+Over the course of my life, I experienced many forms of abandonment, disappointments, betrayals, and losses.
+It started to shape how I maneuvered in life, interacted with people, and sometimes; how I treated myself.

 "The Shift"